 Dues Check-Off

-The Company, for each member of the bargaining unit who so duly authorizes it, in writing, will deduct weekly dues in an amount provided to the Company, in writing, by the Union, from the earnings payable to such employee and shall, in a reasonably timely fashion, remit all such deductions to the International Union.
+The Company, for each member of the bargaining unit who so duly authorizes it, in writing, will deduct biweekly dues in an amount provided to the Company, in writing, by the Union, from the earnings payable to such employee and shall, in a reasonably timely fashion, remit all such deductions to the International Union.

 The Union agrees to indemnify and hold the Company harmless for any liability (including legal fees) from any action or actions growing out of these deductions commenced by a member of the bargaining unit against the Company, and assumes full responsibility for the disposition of the funds so deducted.
 Further, any dispute relative to any dues deducted pursuant to this Agreement will be settled and/or resolved between the Union and the member of the bargaining unit, and the Company shall not be held liable in any way for the funds involved in such a dispute.